• Skip to primary navigation

 Serving Suggestions

 I love a dollop of cranberry orange sauce with my herb butter turkey slice on my Thanksgiving plate.
+I always save some to add to my cranberry brie bites for a simple holiday appetizer.

 But the cranberry sauce is even better when used for Thanksgiving leftovers!